tomer8007/widevine-l3-decryptor/README.md

+## Deprecation Warning
+This repository used to contain code to circumvent [Widevine](https://www.widevine.com/solutions/widevine-drm) L3 DRM in Chrome on Windows machines.

+It's not working anymore as of May 31st 2021, but you can read the [reversing writeup](https://github.com/tomer8007/widevine-l3-decryptor/wiki/Reversing-the-old-Widevine-Content-Decryption-Module).

+**Update**

+Google issued a [DMCA takedown request](https://github.com/github/dmca/blob/master/2020/11/2020-11-09-Google.md) against most forks of this repository.
+The original contents of the repository at the time are archived below.

 # Widevine L3 Decryptor

 [Widevine](https://www.widevine.com/solutions/widevine-drm) is a Google-owned DRM system that's in use by many popular streaming services (Netflix, Spotify, etc.) to prevent media content from being downloaded.

 But Widevine's least secure security level, L3, as used in most browsers and PCs, is implemented 100% in software (i.e no hardware TEEs), thereby making it reversible and bypassable.